traplol/chip-8-vm/README.md

 `chip-8-vm <chip8 rom file>`

 ## Somethings to note
+There are some bugs with a few instructions I'll need to fix, but for a practical demonstration it works.
 I use SDL for graphics rendering and keyboard input.

 Compile with **DEBUGGER** defined in your preprocessor to compile with the pseudo-debugger functionality.
 Compile with **LOGGING** defined in your preprocessor to compile with the logging functionality.

 To use the psuedo-debugger you use load a rom as you normally would, except instructions won't be executed